Connect with others who understand.

 See answer

-People living with multiple sclerosis (MS) can experience many different symptoms from the nerve damage MS causes.
-For some, their fingers bend or curl toward their palm.
-This may make the hand look like the claw of an animal — hence the term “claw hand.”
+People living with multiple sclerosis (MS) can experience many different symptoms from the nerve damage caused by MS. For some, their fingers bend or curl inward toward their palm.

 “Does anyone experience their fingers curling into a ball?
 Or when you hold your hand out, your index finger falls down and the pinky goes up?” asked one MyMSTeam member.

-People with MS may have claw hand due to symptoms of MS or from an unrelated condition.
+People with MS may experience their fingers curling up involuntarily due to symptoms of MS or from an unrelated condition.

-Claw hand refers to a hand deformity in which your fingers curl in toward your wrist or palm into a claw shape.
+If you’re living with MS, you may experience your fingers curling inward toward your wrist or palm.
 It may be difficult to extend or open your hand.
 This condition can be temporary or permanent, depending on the cause.

-Members have described how claw hand affects them: “My left hand is curled up in the morning.
+Members have described how involuntary hand curling affects them: “My left hand is curled up in the morning.
 I have to pry my fingers open, and I have a lot of itching.”

 Another member said, “Digging my nails into my palm and having the ‘claw’ issue causes me to constantly stretch my palms and fingers.”

 “Claw hand” refers to the shape formed when your fingers curl in toward your wrist or palm as a result of nerve damage.
-This condition might be a symptom of MS but can also develop after an injury or illness.
+This condition might be a symptom of multiple sclerosis, but it can also develop after an injury or illness.
 (Adobe Stock)

-Claw hand may limit how well you can use your hands.
-Even if you have little to no MS-related disability in the rest of your body, the condition can severely affect your hand function.
+Involuntary hand curling may affect motor function and impact how well you can use your hands.
+Even if you have little to no MS-related abnormalities in the rest of your body, the condition can severely affect your hand function.
 In a study of more than 20,000 people with MS, about 60 percent were experiencing hand function impairment when they were diagnosed.
-Lost sensation, strength, or motor control forced up to 40 percent of those people to make adjustments in their daily life.
+Lost sensation, strength, or motor control forced more than 40 percent of those people to make adjustments in their daily life.

 Difficulty with using your hands is a common early symptom of MS. “My MS started with two fingers on my left hand.
 Gradually, all of my fingers felt a diminished sensation at the fingertips,” said one MyMSTeam member.

-Diminished or unusual sensations in your hands — called peripheral neuropathy — is another common symptom of MS.
+Peripheral neuropathy, which causes diminished or unusual sensations in your hands, is another common symptom of MS.

 Having impaired manual dexterity (ease of using your hands) can reduce your level of independence.
 You might find it harder to complete tasks of daily living, such as getting dressed, cooking, and using the toilet.
 A MyMSTeam member shared, "My hands will spasm into claws so badly that I refrain from driving any farther than the store.”